VitalLabs/probe/README.md

 ### Major Tasks

-* Deduplication.
-It's easy to create multiple paths to the same sink; how do we handle (or do we) deduplication particularly when subscription channels may transform the data invalidating an = comparison?
+* ~~Deduplication.
+It's easy to create multiple paths to the same sink; how do we handle (or do we) deduplication particularly when subscription channels may transform the data invalidating an = comparison?~~ state is dropped onto an async routing channel where all trasforms, filters, and sampling fns are evaluated, deduplicated, and then passed to the appropriate subscribers channels and ultimately the subscribers sink.
 * Complex topologies.
 Right now we have a single transforming channel between a selector and a sink.
 What if we wanted to share functionality across streams?
 How would we specify, wire up, and control a more complex topology?